OliPelz/webcellhts2v2/README.md

 * a unique configuration language has been written to easily modify/extend the R-scripts
 * workflows can be generated on the fly in the web browser
 * hight code testing coverage
+* all cellHTS2 .RDA example files can be loaded as examples

-Read INSTALL.md for information to setting it up and installing it.
+* preview mode with precalculation on R server to see preview of results e.g. plates Read INSTALL.md for information to setting it up and installing it.